How Bradley Beal built a successful career. Explore key moments that defined the journey.

 On June 28, 2012, his 19th birthday, Bradley Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.

-In 2012, Bradley Beal was selected by the Washington Wizards with the third overall pick in the NBA draft.
+In 2012, Bradley Beal was drafted by the Washington Wizards with the third overall pick.

-On January 4, 2013, in a game against the Brooklyn Nets, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime; the Wizards went on to lose the game.
+On January 4, 2013, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime against the Brooklyn Nets, though the Wizards ultimately lost.

 On November 10, 2013, Bradley Beal surpassed his then-career high by scoring 34 points in an overtime loss to the Oklahoma City Thunder.